apache/nuttx/configs/stm3210e-eval/README.txt

 DFU
 ^^^

+  The linker files in these projects can be configured to indicate that you will be loading code using STMicro built-in USB DFU loader.
+You can specify that by adding:

+    CONFIG_STM32_DFU=y

-  The linker files in these projects assume that you will be loading code using STMicro built-in USB DFU loader.
-In this case, the code will not be positioned at the beginning of FLASH (0x08000000) but will be offset to 0x08003000.
-If you need to change that origin, you will need to edit the file(s) ld.script for each configuration.
+  To you .config file.
+If CONFIG_STM32_DFU is defined, the code will not be positioned at the beginning of FLASH (0x08000000) but will be offset to 0x08003000.
+If you need to change that origin for some other bootloader, you will need to edit the file(s) ld.script.dfu for each configuration.

   The DFU SE PC-based software is available from the STMicro website, http://www.st.com.
 General usage instructions: